TouK/nussknacker/docs/scenarios_authoring/BasicNodes.md

 &nbsp;
 ## Variable

 A Variable component is used to declare a new variable.
 In its simplest form a variable declaration looks like the example  below.
-As the event has been read from a Kafka topic, the `#input` variable holds event contents.
-After that, the event's value is assigned to a newly declared `myFirstVariable` variable.
+As the data record has been read from a data source, the `#input` variable holds the data record's value.
+After that, the record's (`#input`) value is assigned to a newly declared `myFirstVariable` variable.

 ![alt_text](../autoScreenshotChangeDocs/Auto_Screenshot_Change_Docs_-_basic_components_-_variable0.png   "Scenario with variable declaration")